One of the Hardest Things You'll Ever Have to Do

 I speak from experience.

-Because I’m doing this right along side you, sister-friend!
+Because I’m doing this right along side you, my friend!

 Every article I write is a little marker along my own path of self-discovery and I wouldn’t be honest if I didn’t admit how HARD this work can be.